n8henrie/test-location/README.md

 but nothing ever shows.

 How can I get a standalone CLI executable to use `CLLocation`?
 I do *not* consider using `Shortcuts.app` to be a reasonable workaround in this case, though users looking for a "quick and dirty" solution might take this approach.

+Sidenote:

+This was originally [asked on AskDifferent](https://apple.stackexchange.com/questions/457341/cllocation-doesnt-work-from-cli-app-on-macos-ventura) but closed as off-topic (with a recommendation to post at SO) based on [their rules](https://apple.stackexchange.com/help/on-topic), though I had thought this fell under their specific example of Xcode for non-language specific tasks (as I think the issue is with permissions, codesigning, sandboxing, etc and not swift or objc).

+> Code-level programming questions (cocoa, LLVM, etc…) are off-topic here.
+We do encourage AppleScript, Automator, and UNIX shell scripting questions as well as how to use tools like Xcode for non-language specific tasks.